Tommaso Marconi

-Tommaso Marconi (born 17 January 1982 in Rome) is an Italian diver.
+Tommaso Marconi (born 17 January 1982) is an Italian diver.

 Biography

 In the 3 metre platform synchronized event he won the gold medal at the 2004 European Championships and the bronze medals at the European Championships in 2002 and 2006.
 He also competed at the 2004 Olympic Games and the 2008 Olympic Games.

 He is a brother of divers Maria Marconi and Nicola Marconi.